 - Professional insurance intermediaries.
-The professional insurance intermediary sector in China is at an early stage of development and highly fragmented, accounting for only 5.2% of the total insurance premiums generated in China in 2009.
-Several insurance intermediary companies have received private equity or venture capital funding in recent years and are actively pursuing expansion, including China Zhonghe Ltd., Cars.cn Ltd. and HuaKang Financial Service Inc. We believe that we can compete effectively with these insurance intermediary companies because we have a longer operational history and over the years have assembled a strong and stable team of managers and sales professionals and built a unified operating platform.
+The professional insurance intermediary sector in China is at an early stage of development and highly fragmented, accounting for only 6.3% of the total insurance premiums generated in China in 2011.
+Several insurance intermediary companies have received private equity or venture capital funding in recent years and are actively pursuing expansion, such as HuaKang Financial Service Inc. We believe that we can compete effectively with these insurance intermediary companies because we have a longer operational history and over the years have assembled a strong and stable team of managers and sales professionals and built a unified operating platform.
 With increasing consolidation expected in the insurance intermediary sector in the coming years, we expect competition within this sector to intensify. - Insurance companies.
-The distribution of individual life insurance products in China historically has been dominated by insurance companies, which usually use both in-house sales force and exclusive sales agents to distribute their own products.
-We believe that we can compete effectively with insurance companies because we focus only on distribution and offer our customers a broad range of insurance products underwritten by multiple insurance companies. - Other business entities.
+The distribution of individual life insurance products in China historically has been dominated by insurance companies, which usually use both in-house sales forces and exclusive sales agents to distribute their own products.
+We believe that we can compete effectively with insurance companies because we focus only on distribution and offer our customers a broad range of insurance products underwritten by multiple insurance companies. - Entities that offer insurance products online.
+In recent years, domestic insurance companies, portal websites and professional insurance intermediaries have begun providing online information to consumers interested in purchasing insurance products.
+However, each of their insurance e-commerce operations has its own limitations.
+The insurance products offered on an insurance company's website are usually confined to those under its own brand.
+Most portal websites provide separate product information with little ability to compare among insurance plans.
+None of the professional insurance intermediaries that organize online product distribution has a nation-wide sales and service network to support after-sale service.
+We believe we can compete effectively with these business entities because our independent insurance comparison website offers a broad range of insurance products underwritten by multiple insurance companies, product comparisons between prices, services and policy benefits and good after-sale services that are backed by our call center and nation-wide service network. - Other business entities.
 In recent years, business entities that distribute insurance products as an ancillary business, primarily commercial banks and postal offices, have been playing an increasingly important role in the distribution of insurance products, especially life insurance products.
-However, the insurance products distributed by these entities are usually confined to those related to their main lines of business, such as investment-related life insurance products.
+However, the insurance products distributed by these entities are mostly confined to those related to their main lines of business, such as investment-related life insurance products.
 We believe that we can compete effectively with these business entities because we offer our customers a broader variety of products.